Didericis/permissions-mixin/README.md

 * A user of role `basic` and group `Roles.GLOBAL_GROUP` when the input is {text: `blah`}
 * A user of role `admin` and group `Roles.GLOBAL_GROUP` for all inputs

-All other users will be denied
+All other users will be denied.

+To allow all users, set allow to `true` instead of an array of permissions objects.

 #### Deny